7.1 Industrial Instruments

-When determining whether a complaint of sexual harassment has been proven, a finding must be based on the conclusion that it is more probable than not that the alleged matter did in fact occur.
+When determining whether a report of sexual harassment has been proven, a finding must be based on the conclusion that it is more probable than not that the alleged matter did in fact occur.
 This is known as the ‘balance of probabilities’ and is the standard of proof required in civil cases.
-It is important to note the distinction that the person handling the complaint does not need to be satisfied ‘beyond reasonable doubt’ which is the standard of proof for criminal matters.
+It is important to note the distinction that the person handling the report does not need to be satisfied ‘beyond reasonable doubt’ which is the standard of proof for criminal matters.

 It should be noted that the standard of evidence required to meet the ‘balance of probabilities’ test will increase in accordance with the seriousness and consequences of the allegations.
 Where a serious allegation is made, reasonable satisfaction should not be produced by inexact proofs, indefinite witness statements or indirect inferences (Briginshaw v.
 Briginshaw 60 CLR 336).